freedomofpress/dangerzone/docs/how-to/install/update-the-sandbox.md

-# Independent Container Updates
+# Update the sandbox

-Since version 0.10.0, Dangerzone has a mechanism to auto-update the secure sandbox that is used for document conversion.
+Dangerzone has a mechanism to auto-update the secure sandbox used for document conversion.

 This mechanism allows us to fix security fixes without having to do a full-blown release, shortening the time between security patches are out and the time they are used.